KOLs vs. Influencers: What They Are & What Differentiates Them

-With the arrival of new methods and strategies in the world of online marketing, we’ve also seen brand new definitions and terminologies appear.
+With the arrival of new methods and strategies to the world of online marketing, we’ve seen brand-new definitions and terminologies appear.

 The concept of an influencer is nothing new, but “KOLs” are perhaps a bit more unknown.
-In order to differentiate between the two concepts and avoid any confusion that may arise, in terms of what each profile does, we’re going to dedicate this article to explaining as accurately as possible the distinctive features and differences between KOLs and influencers.
+In order to differentiate between the two concepts and avoid any confusion that may arise, we’re dedicating this guide to explaining the distinctive features and differences between KOLs and influencers.

-KOL is an acronym for Key Opinion Leader and can be defined as someone who’s considered a connoisseur of a certain topic and whose opinions are respected by their public, thanks to their trajectory and the reputation they’ve built for themselves.
+KOL is an acronym for Key Opinion Leader and can be defined as someone who’s considered an expert on a certain topic and whose opinions are respected by the public, thanks to their trajectory and the reputation they’ve built for themselves.

 Since both KOLs and influencers collaborate with brands to recommend products or services, it’s important to define on what occasions these two different profiles tend to be used: